oracle-livelabs/apex/bootcamp_crm/2-create-data-model-using-ai/2-create-data-model-using-ai.md

 In this lab, you will:

-- Create a Data Model using AI in Oracle APEX Workspace.
+- Create a CRM data model using Generative AI in Oracle APEX.

 ### Before You Start